 In today’s digital-first economy, two vital elements drive progress: Application Programming Interfaces (APIs) and mobile applications.
 The two are used in all industries regardless of the size or the customer base.
-An API is a software that facilitates the communication and data exchange between two applications.
+An API is a software that facilitates communication and data exchange between two applications.
+For example, an HTML to PDF API allows users to convert an HTML to a high-quality pdf file to easily be shared amongst colleagues, friends, or family.
 The two elements have seen an enormous rise in their usage in the recent past.
 This is because of a combination of technologies that facilitate their development and the people becoming increasingly tech-savvy.
 However, the growth of the two technologies exposes the users and data to various security threats.
 Cybercriminals can easily access the other devices connected to the mobile.
 Similarly, unsecured APIs can expose the PII (Personally Identifiable Information) to potential attackers.

 In up to 20 countries, 93% of mobile transactions were found fraudulent in 2019 and blocked.
 Microsoft estimates that over 60% of organizations’ API endpoints on mobile devices are not protected.
 Such statistics point to a need to enhance mobile app API security.

 How can cybercriminals exploit mobile attack surfaces?

 Mobile applications assume legitimate use of the application without any malicious intent.
 Therefore, the attackers exploit the attack surface and extract sensitive and confidential information that they use for penetrating your device.
 Cybercriminals can use the following five attack surfaces to access your data: application integrity, user credentials, the integrity of the API channel, device integrity service, and API vulnerabilities.
 Malicious bots are known for notoriety in targeting API endpoints.

 How do malicious bots attack mobile application APIs?